-You can make gift of closely-held appreciated securities to Ascension St. John Foundation.
+You can make a gift of closely held appreciated securities.
 You may directly transfer securities or mutual funds that have appreciated in value and that you've held for at least a year.
 To transfer securities, simply instruct your broker to transfer the securities to the Ascension St. John Foundation (if you have the physical securities, contact us so we can help you handle the transfer).
 You can also leave gifts of securities through transfer orders upon your passing, through a will or other estate plans, and can also be used to fund a charitable trust.

 Direct gifts of securities may help you reduce or avoid capital gains taxes on the transfer and possible income tax savings through a charitable deduction.
 Securities are also commonly used to fund charitable lead trusts, which could result in a tax-free transfer to your loved ones after you pass.

-A gift in-kind is a gift of personal, tangible property that is made use of for charitable purposes by the Ascension St. John Foundation.
-Gifts In-Kind may be usable items or equipment, or may be valuable items that can be converted into funding for critical needs.
+A gift-in-kind is a gift of personal, tangible property that is made use of for charitable purposes by the Ascension St. John Foundation.
+Gift-in-kind may be usable items or equipment or may be valuable items that can be converted into funding for critical needs.
 If you have items you are considering donating, please contact the Foundation so we can work with you on maximizing your impact.